strome-org/microsoft-365-docs-test/microsoft-365/enterprise/updatereadiness/update-readiness-deployment-plans.md

 ### Office macros

-If devices in your environment use Office macros, you can review that usage data and advisories offered by Update Readiness in order to further inform your decisions about which devices to include in the pilot deployment.
+If devices in your environment use Office macros, you can review the usage data and advisories offered by Update Readiness in order to further inform your decisions about which devices to include in the pilot deployment.

 [![assets macros advisories](UDRimages/UDR-macro-advisory.png)](UDRimages/UDR-macro-advisory.png)